Sewing Scout patches is a bit of a challenge!

-No, there are no officials or volunteers who are appointed to go around and tell everyone where to wear their patches.
+There are no officials or volunteers who are appointed to go around and tell everyone where to wear their patches!

 Occasionally you’ll run into someone who THINKS they are supposed to tell everyone else how to wear the uniform and wear patches.
-However well-intentioned they may be many of these self-appointed patch police are a bit rude and self important.
+However well-intentioned they may be many of these self-appointed patch police can be a bit rude and self important.

 If your Scout comes home upset that someone told them they are wearing their patches in the wrong place it’s a great opportunity to talk to them about working with difficult people.
 Then you can use the resources here to sort things out and make changes if needed.